CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

     "auto_negotiate": true,
     "bandwidth": 1000000,

+There are two main ways to write the parser class:

+#. :ref:`Writing a parser class with regular expressions. <regex-parser>`
+#. :ref:`Write a parser class with the parsergen package. <parsergen>`

+Most of the parsers in the pyATS parser library are written using regular expressions.
+It's a little more work to write regexes for each piece of data, but it offers excellent control for pattern matching and for assigning the right values to the right keys in the right way.

 The |library| parsers use regular expressions (regex) to match patterns in the device output.
 Regular expressions are the backbone of all parsers, so you must know how to use them before you can write a parser.